by Mikko Rindell

 1. High Automation Rate for your Industry

-When shopping around for chatbots, it's important to see how automation rates for your industry grow over time.
-Sixty percent automation after a couple of months, like what Göteberg Energi experienced using a Jenny chatbot, is an indicator that this chatbot is an excellent fit for the energy industry.
+It's important to examine how automation rates for your industry grow over time.
+Sixty percent automation after a couple of months, like what Göteberg Energi experienced using a Jenny chatbot, is an indicator that this chatbot type is an excellent fit for the energy industry.

 2. Easy-to-Use Admin Interface

-For this reason, choosing a chatbot tool requires looking at the administration interface.
-It should be easy-to-use, with no complicated interfaces that require 5 years in coding to understand.
+Take a look at the administration interface your chatbot vendor uses.
+It should be easy-to-use, with no complicated interfaces that require 5 years coding experience to understand.
 Customer service agents must be able to quickly and easily fix any issues that might come up, preferably in real-time.

 3. Training and Support

-Agents working on the existing customer service team need to understand how the chatbot works, how to maintain it, and how it will make their job easier by handling the repetitive issues so that they can focus on the more complex tasks.
+Agents working on the existing customer service team need to understand what the chatbot does, how to maintain it, and how it will make their job easier by handling repetitive issues so that they can focus on more complex tasks.